dcrommie/walbrook/src/markdown-pages/financial-services-guide.md

   * Mail houses.

-  We are also permitted to collect and disclose your personal information when required or authorised to do so by law.To obtain a copy of our Privacy Policy, please contact us or visit www.walbrook.com.au.
+  We are also permitted to collect and disclose your personal information when required or authorised to do so by law.
+To obtain a copy of our Privacy Policy, please contact us or visit [www.walbrook.com.au](www.walbrook.com.au).

   If you have concerns about the accuracy and completeness of the information we hold, you may request access to your data by contacting the Privacy Officer on +61 3 9013 6262.